fhiso/legacy-format/data-model.md

 ## Spaces in Formatted Payloads

+{.ednote} This topic appears nowhere in the GEDCOM specification; it attempts to document a solution to implementation inconsistencies.

 Some structure subtypes offer constraints on payload format, as for example requiring a base-ten integer, a comma-separated list of strings, or a specifically formatted date string.

 Unless otherwise specified within the description of a particular format, excess spaces before and/or after a token within a formatted payload MAY be included and have no semantic meaning.

-{.example ...} The following payloads of a `[GIVN]` tag are semantically equivalent:
+{.example ...} The following payloads of a `[GIVN]` tag (with quotes added to show leading and trailing spaces) are semantically equivalent:

 -   `"Jack,Clive"`
 -   `"Jack, Clive"`
 -   `" Jack , Clive "`
 {/}

-{.ednote} This space topic appears nowhere in the GEDCOM specification, but existing implementations appear to be inconsistent in the use of spaces in formated payloads so adding it seemed appropriate.

 ## Notation